ClickCease

 • Studying competitor strategy to find unexplored topics and impactful methods

-Creating a customer journey map – a visual representation of a customer’s experience with the company – is also useful to cover all potential and current clients regardless of which stage they are in their purchasing journey.
+Creating a customer journey map, visualizing a customer’s experience with the company, proves useful in addressing potential and existing clients at various stages of their purchasing journey.

 Research has found that leading business-to-business (B2B) companies identified short articles of less than 3,000 words and virtual events, including online courses, webinars, and videos, as the most used content assets in 2021 and 2022.

-Marketers must ensure that these strategies align well with their goals and establish key performance indicators for measurable results.
-This way, content marketing analysis and revision become easier.
+Marketers should ensure alignment with goals and set performance indicators for easier content marketing analysis and revision.

-Additionally, the following activities can help streamline the content production processes:
+Additionally, the following marketing efforts can help streamline the content production processes:

 • Establishing workflows